What to do in Case of a Large Scale Chemical/Hazardous Material Emergency

 What is a chemical emergency?

-A chemical emergency occurs when harmful chemicals have been released into the environment and it is necessary for everyone in the vicinity to take protective measures.
-These hazardous chemicals can be dangerous to life, health and/or property due to their chemical nature or properties.
-Typically, chemical releases are accidental, however, they could be intentional, such as in a terrorist attack.
+A chemical emergency occurs when harmful chemicals have been released into the environment.
+It is necessary for everyone in the vicinity to take protective measures because these hazardous chemicals can be dangerous to life, health and/or property.
+Typically, chemical releases are accidental, but they could be intentional, such as in a terrorist attack.

 What should you do if you observe a major chemical release?